AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/ACPI.md

 ## SSDT‑HPET

 IRQ patches for legacy devices.
-Traditional stuff, might not be necessary nowadays.
+Traditional stuff, might be unnecessary nowadays.

 ## SSDT-TB

-One big thunderbolt patch.
+One big Thunderbolt patch.
 I honestly have no idea what it does.

 Currently controller appear in system, and display connection over Thunderbolt/DisplayPort works for both ports.
-As I have no other Thunderbolt devices, this is all I can and would do.
+As I have no other Thunderbolt devices, this is all I can test.
 Feel free to PR corrections.

 ## SSDT-YOGA